melissafagundes/hurricane_data_analysis/README.md

 4. Exploratory data analysis
 5. Key insights and conclusion

+## Project File
+The full notebook is available in this repository: `MelissaLopes_HurricaneProject.ipynb`

 ## Key Insights
 - Lower atmospheric pressure is generally associated with higher wind speeds
 - The dataset shows a wide variation in storm intensity